Listen to the podcast

 I’m not speaking about marriage dysfunction among the unregenerate.
 The world’s problem is easy to understand—they must be born again (John 3:7).
 I’m talking to the born-again ones—those who say God is their King, and they are willingly giving up everything to follow Him.

 Those are the ones that I interact with weekly.
-They come for help because one or both of the partners does not know how to be a spouse.
+They come for help because one or both partners do not know how to be a spouse.
 There is a significant competency problem in these Christian marriages.
 They do not “qualify” to be married.

-It’s a general assumption that if you’re a male, you know how to be a husband.
+It’s a general assumption that you know how to be a husband if you’re a male.
 And if you’re a female, you know how to be a wife.
 Not true.
 The current divorce rate would say that it is a false continuum–being male equals being a good husband.

 The truth is, being a male or female does not automatically promote you to a competent husband or wife status.
 There is more involved in qualifying for marriage.

-I have written scores of articles on being a husband or wife, but in this post, I want to take a slightly different approach.
+I have written scores of articles on being a husband or wife, but I want to take a slightly different approach in this post.
 I want to take Peter’s word—understand—and unpack it, not just for the husband to learn, but for the wife to learn as well.

 Likewise, husbands, live with your wives in an understanding way, showing honor to the woman as the weaker vessel, since they are heirs with you of the grace of life, so that your prayers may not be hindered (1 Peter 3:7).